Bader-alq4/next-up-showcase/README.md

 ## Notes

-- This repository is for **code showcase and review purposes only**.
+- This repository is provided **for code showcase and review purposes only**.
-  It is not configured for local execution or live deployment.
+- It is not configured for direct local execution or live deployment.

-- This repo is for **showcase purposes only**.
-Sensitive integrations like Stripe and Resend are disabled by default.
+- Sensitive integrations (Stripe, Resend) are disabled by default.